Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

    > **NOTE:** There is an edge case where the overlay may keep you from unmounting the drive.
 If this is a rebuild you ignore this or go here.

-   1. Storage nodes
+   1. Storage nodes:

        ```bash
        ncn-s# umount -vf /var/lib/ceph /var/lib/containers /etc/ceph
        ```

-   1. Master nodes
+   1. Master nodes:

        ```bash
        ncn-m# umount -v /var/lib/etcd /var/lib/sdu
        ```

-   1. Worker nodes
+   1. Worker nodes:

       ```bash
       ncn-w# umount -v /var/lib/containerd /var/lib/kubelet /var/lib/sdu